-(Now mostly for historical interest: To help keep conversation open and friendly, if a commenter is too disruptive, continuing to be argumentative, slighting others, etc., after being asked not to I may choose to suspend them from commenting for a few days or a week.
-If a commenter tries to write to me or the blog while they are ‘on probation’ the suspension gets extended, cumulatively – best to just sit it out.
-I only set the initial week – extensions are in the hands of commenter.
-For a little ‘geek flavour’, the cumulative increase follows a Fibonacci series.
-Finally: I would like to never have to exercise this, but if someone persistently disrupts what I would like to achieve with this blog, I reserve the right to ban them.
+(Now mostly for historical interest: To help keep conversation open and friendly, if a commenter continues to be argumentative, slighting others, etc., after being asked not to I may suspend them from commenting for a few days.
+If a commenter tries to write to me or the blog while they are ‘on probation’ the suspension is extended, cumulatively.
+Best to sit it out.
+For a little ‘geek flavour’, the cumulative increase follows a Fibonacci series.)

 Journalists, editors & publishers, a gentle reminder: the material on my blog is copyright.
 You are welcome to contact me if you wish to use this material.
-Generally I’m happy to help those where the content might be useful.
-Commercial outlets should be aware that as a consultant I don’t do this writing on the back of a set salary, and so tend to have similar views to freelance writers.
+Generally I’m happy to help those with no commercial interest where the content might be useful to others.
+Commercial outlets should be aware that unlike most of those writing at Sciblogs I don’t do this writing on the back of a salary, and so tend to have similar views to freelance writers.

 Below is a list of articles for general readers that give some feel for my short(er)-form writing interests.
 Generally older articles are nearer the top.
-As this is intended to list those for general readers I have, for the time being, left out science-related trivia, book reviews and material aimed more technical audiences such as articles on computing technologies or computational biology.
+I have, for the time being, left out most of my writing not related to biology.

 - Monkey business, or is my uncle also my Dad?
 For male pygmy marmosets, their genetic father could be their uncle.
 Confused?
 I still get regular visits to this early effort.

 - GMOs and the plants we eat: neither are ‘natural’ An attempt to point out that, among other things, both our ’natural’ foods and GMOs are not really ‘natural’.